-Greater Fort Lauderdale provides a stimulating and supportive business environment for life science start-ups, midsize businesses and global companies.
-Allergan, Stryker, Lupin and Teva are among the major medical device, biomedical, pharmaceutical and clinical research companies with R&D, manufacturing and distribution facilities in Greater Fort Lauderdale.
+With a growing workforce and vibrant universities and research facilities, Greater Fort Lauderdale offers an ideal ecosystem for life science companies.
+For decades, the area has been home to one of the most dynamic biomedical sectors in the country.
+Today, Allergan, Stryker and Teva are among the major medical device, biomedical, pharmaceutical and clinical research companies with R&D, manufacturing and distribution facilities in the area.

 A Collaborative Approach